Gromov-Hausdorff limit of orthonormal frame bundles of non-collapsed manifolds with bounded Ricci curvature

 \section{Abstract}

-Let $M_i$ be a sequence of non-collapsed $n$-manifolds with two-sidedly bounded Ricci curvature.
-We show that the Gromov-Haudorff limit space, $Y$, of the associated sequence of orthonormal frame bundles, $FM_i$, equipped with an almost canonical metric, shares similar properties as a Ricci limit space of non-collapsing sequence i.e., the singular set has codimension $\ge 4$ whose complement contains an open and dense $C^{1,\alpha}$-Riemannian manifold.
+Let $M_i$ be a sequence of non-collapsed $n$-manifolds with two-sided bound Ricci curvature.
+We show that the Gromov-Haudorff limit space, $Y$, of the associated sequence of orthonormal frame bundles, $FM_i$, equipped with an almost canonical metric, shares similar properties as a Ricci limit space of non-collapsing sequence i.e., the singular set has codimension $\ge 4$ whose complement is a $C^{1,\alpha}$-manifold.

 { }